-Applicants who do not meet the regular admission requirements, but show the potential for success in the M.B.A. program, may be admitted on a conditional basis using the following criteria:
+Applicants who do not meet the regular admission requirements, but show the potential for success in the M.B.A. program, may be admitted.
+The student should submit an essay and 2 letters of recommendation for review by the program committee.